1954 Chlef earthquake: Damage and casualties

-Shaking extended west to Mostaganem, south to Tiaret, and east to Tizi Ouzou, and many aftershocks followed the earthquake, including a major tremor at 22:18 UTC on September 16 which further damaged Orleansville.
+Shaking extended west to Mostaganem, south to Tiaret, and east to Tizi Ouzou, and many aftershocks followed the earthquake, including a major tremor at 22:18 UTC on 16 September which further damaged Orleansville.
 The main shock ruptured 16 km of rock, ripping faults and creating visible fissures in the ground along the Dahra Massif.
 Survivors described a sensation of rotating along an axis and that the rubble reminded them of "bombed cities in Europe."
 The United States Geological Survey lists the 1954 quake among the deadliest earthquakes in history.
 Agence France-Presse (AFP) reported that it was the worst earthquake in North African history.

 Aftermath

+The French Army on the spot largely participated in the relief and triggered the first airlift aeromedical evacuation in Africa.
+Bell 47G helicopters, three Amiot AAC.1 Toucan and two Douglas DC-3 evacuated 396 victims, including 147 on the first day, avoiding any traffic jams on site.

 Orléansville was devastated by the earthquake; a fifth of it wholly destroyed, it was rebuilt and renamed El Asnam and later Chlef.
 While Algeria had set earthquake resistance regulations as early as 1717, it was the 1954 earthquake that ushered in fully comprehensive reforms for seismic-resistant design.